erfangc/sac/README.md

 ### Group Assignments

 A group assignment is a `principal`, `group` pair that denotes the inclusion of the principal to the group.
 Principals can be assigned to or unassigned from groups.
 For example if user `james` is removed from the `network admin` group then any permissions associated with `network admin` will be lost to `james`

+### Resource

+A `resource` is any entity on your network you wish to protect, such as user credentials, shopping carts, investment portfolios etc. Resources are denoted using the [Universal Resource Locator (URL)](https://en.wikipedia.org/wiki/URL) format.
+You (the consumer of SAC) have the freedom to organize your resources according to whatever hierarchy you deem fit.
+For example if you are running an online shopping website, you may use the scheme `/shopping-carts/user-id/shopping-cart-1` to convey the fact that shopping carts are segregated by user id

+Note that resources are purely represented as strings and interpreted as `/` separated at runtime.
+SAC does not actually care if the resource exist on your systems or not, nor is SAC knowledgeable of the services that manage these resources.
+Further note that the URL hierarchy you use to describe and identify resources do not have to correspond to actual URLs you may ultimately expose in your RESTful APIs, though it is recommended that you keep them consistent

+Finally and to summarize: a `resource` is any protected entity represented as a string.
+A resource is organized and identified via the `/` character.
+Conventionally, a resource must be a noun

 ### Policy

+ >There are actually two flavors of policies: `ResourcePolicy` and `IdentityPolicy`.
+As a gentle introduction, please only consider `IdentityPolicy` for the rest of this README.
+The difference between the two types of policies are covered in [Resource vs identity policies](./docs/resource-vs-identity-policies.md).

-The `policy` is the primary object in SAC that describes authorization rules.
+The `Policy` (also known as an `IdentityPolicy`) is the primary object in SAC that describes authorization rules.
 A `policy` can be applied (assigned) to principals or groups.
-The `policy` defines the resources that the assigned principal have access to as well as the actions that principal is permitted to perform
+Policies defines the resources that the assigned principal have access to as well as the actions that principal is permitted to perform

 Example policy to protect a single resource:
 ```yaml